squareblob/MountAugusta/Constitution.md

 i.
 Voting on Bills

 > a.
-A discussion thread containing the bill text and the text to be replaced or followed must be posted and remain open for at least 24 hours.
+A discussion thread containing the bill text and the existing text to be replaced or followed must be posted and remain open for 24 hours.
 The thread title must begin with "[Bill Discussion]".
 >
 > b.
-24 to 96 hours after the discussion thread is posted a voting thread containing the text of the discussion thread body, with or without modification, may be posted.
-The thread must remain open for 48 hours.
-The thread title must begin with "[Bill Vote]".
+A voting thread may be posted if the age of the discussion thread is older than 1 day and younger than 5 days.
+The voting thread title must begin with "[Bill Vote]".
 >
->> 1. Registered voters may comment a “yes” ("Aye") or “no” ("Nay") in the voting thread.
+>> 1. The voting thread must remain open for 48 hours and contain a link to the preceding discussion thread in addition to the discussion thread text with any new modifications.
 >>
->> 2. If a bill is edited more than ten (10) minutes after posting, evidence must be presented to show the bill text was not changed.
-Failing this the bill vote is nullified.
+>> 2. Registered voters may comment a “yes” ("Aye") or “no” ("Nay") in the voting thread.
 >>
+>> 3. If a bill thread is edited mid vote and no evidence can be presented to Judges that the bill text is free of modification the vote is nullified.
+>>
->> 3. After the 48-hour voting period a result thread must be posted.
+>> 4. After the 48-hour voting period a result thread must be posted.
 The thread title must begin with "[Bill Result]" and contain either 'passed' or 'failed' reflecting the vote outcome.
-The thread body must contain all participating voters and their respective votes.
+The thread body must contain all participating voters and their votes.
 >>
->> 4. If no result thread is posted within 96 hours of bill vote completion the bill vote is nullified.
+>> 5. If no result thread is posted within 4 days of bill vote completion the vote is nullified.
+>>
+> c.
+In the event a bill amends the constitution, the amendments must go into effect immediately upon posting of the official results.
+Changes to the online constitution must be made no more than 24 hours after the posting of the official results.
+>
+> d.
+In the event a bill changes the Mt.
+Augusta criminal code, the changes to the criminal code do not go into effect until the online criminal code is updated.
+Changes to the online criminal code must be made no more than 24 hours after the posting of official results.
+>
+> g.
+If another type of bill or generic referendum is passed (defined as a “Resolution”), its text shall be appended to an online archive of all Resolutions.
+The bill will go into effect when the Resolution has been added to the online archive.

 ii.
-Election procedure
+Voting in elections

 > a.
 A campaign thread is posted to begin the election process.
-This may be posted any time an official elected position is empty or staged so that election voting ends any time after position term ends.
+This may be posted when an elected position is empty or staged so that election voting ends any time after position term ends.
 The thread title must begin with "[Campaign]" and contain the name of the position campaigned for.
 >
->> 1. Candidates have 24 hours to submit their own candidacy and may campaign their platform in that thread.
+>> 1. Candidates have 24 hours to submit their own candidacy and may campaign their platform.
 Should no candidacies be submitted an additional 48 hours are given for campaigning.
 >>
 >> 2. Candidates must have been a registered voter at least once to be eligible.
 Candidates are not eligible if they are banned from Mount Augusta's current host server or if they have a criminal sentence they are yet to begin serving that has existed for over 24 hours.
 >>
 >> 3. If only one eligible candidate exists by the end of the campaign thread the debate process is skipped.
-At anytime in the campaign or debate thread eligible voters may call a vote to skip directly to election.
+At anytime in the campaign or debate thread eligible voters may call a vote in comments to skip directly to election.
 This vote lasts 24 hours and requires a 3/4 majority.
 >
 > d.
 A debate thread is posted after the campaign thread closes and lasts 48 hours.
 The thread title must begin with "[Debate]" and contain the name of the position.
 >
 > e.
 A election thread is posted after the debate thread closes and lasts 48 hours.
 The thread title must begin with "[Election]" and contain the name of the position.
 The thread body must include an explanation of the position with its associated powers and responsibilities and a list of candidates with Reddit usernames and in-game names.
 >
->> 1. All persons who applied for eligibility to vote no less than 3 days prior to the posting of the campaign thread may choose their candidate by posting a reply to the election thread, including a rank-ordered list of any number of candidates, with their most preferred first, and their least preferred last..
-Voters may change or withdraw their vote at any time before the election ends, provided it is announced clearly in the same fashion as the original vote.
-In the voting election thread, only votes shall be commented on the post.
+>> 1. Registered voters who have been registered no fewer than seven (7) days may vote with a rank-ordered list containing any number of candidates.
 >
 > f.
+After the 48-hour voting period a result thread must be posted.
+The thread title must begin with "[Election Result]".
+The thread body must contain the winner(s), all participating voters and their votes.
-Once the election ends, the results must be documented and publicized on the subreddit.
-Candidates are assigned ballots by the ballots' first choices.
+>> 1. Candidates are assigned ballots by the ballots first choices.
 The candidate with the majority (>50%) of ballots wins the election.
 If no candidate meets this requirement, then the candidate or candidates with the fewest ballots is/are dropped and their ballots are redistributed to those ballots' next-choice candidates, if any.
+This process repeats until some candidate receives a majority of ballots winning the election.
+>>
-This process repeats until some candidate receives a majority of ballots and wins the election.
-If the last two candidates are tied, new run-off elections will be held again for only these last two candidates until one of them wins or drops out.
+>> 2. If the last two candidates are tied, new run-off elections will be held for only these last two candidates until one wins or drops out.

 iii.
-Recall votes
+Voting for recalls

 > a.
-All elected and appointed offices are subject to the approval of the citizenry, and are therefore open to immediate recall upon a passing recall vote.
-The title of each recall thread must contain "[Recall]" along with the name and office of the person who is up for recall.
+All government officeholders [§V](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_article_v._government_offices) may be recalled.
+The thread title must begin with "[Recall]".
 The recall shall be open to voting for 48 hours.
 >
 > b.
 Each voter shall present either a “yes” ("Aye") or “no” ("Nay") vote as a comment on the recall thread.
 Only eligible voters as outlined in Article I, Section A may vote.
 A majority of at least two-thirds (2/3rds) of all valid votes cast shall be needed for a passing recall.
 >
 > c.
 No longer than 24 hours after the end of the 48-hour voting period, a post must be submitted to the r/MtAugusta subreddit with "[Recall Result]" in its title.
-The post must contain the official tally of the votes for and against the recall and an official status of “passed” or “not passed.”
+The post must contain the official tally of the votes for and against the recall and an official status of “passed” or “failed”.

-## C. Publicization of popular vote

-i.
-All voting requirements and processes shall be listed, or linked to, on a clearly visible, static, and accessible part of the official subreddit

-## D. Absentee Voting

-i.
-Voters may choose to post their vote to elections or bills through another citizen of Mount Augusta.
-That citizen must post a screenshot containing the date, the absentee's vote, and some declaration from the absentee granting the other citizen permission to cast the vote.

-ii.
-If eligibility is questioned, a vote will be held among the three judges to resolve the question.
-Should the number of sitting judges be even, the vote of the mayor will act as a tiebreaker.

-## E. Citizenship
+## C. Citizenship

 i.
 To fulfil the prerequisites for gaining citizenship, one must do all of the following: